-Externships are offered in a wide range of professions primarily in the San Francisco Bay, Los Angeles, New York, and Washington, DC areas.
+Externships can be virtual or in-person.
+They can be offered in a wide range of professions primarily in the San Francisco Bay, Los Angeles, New York, and Washington, DC areas.
 Other regions, including abroad, are also of interest to Cal students.

 You are responsible for introducing the extern to the various facets of your profession, showing them what a typical day at your job consists of, and answering questions about your career field and work environment.